rjspencer/docs/theming.md

     defaults to `desc`

 accountid
-: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)